dude22072/ChannelPointsSFX/README.md

 A program for having sound files play when a user redeems a Channel Points reward on Twitch.

 ## Setup
+_If you wish to watch a video instead of reading this feel free to check out [Dekkster's Youtube Video](https://youtu.be/joahZheWURs) on how to set this up._

 Upon first launch of the program a propmpt will show up asking for your Twtich ChannelID
 ![Please enter your Twitch ChannelID (THIS IS NOT YOUR USERNAME)](https://i.imgur.com/gS5W1Pg.png)
 As the image says if you do not know your ID you may use https://dude22072.com/twitchchannelid.php to find it.